 Supporting LGBTQ Students

-In St. Vrain Valley Schools, there is nothing we take more seriously than the safety and well-being of every student who walks through our doors.
+In St. Vrain Valley Schools, our unwavering commitment lies in prioritizing the safety and well-being of all students.
 Fostering the development of a child into a healthy and productive young adult is a very complex and multifaceted endeavor.
 To ensure that we are creating an environment that will best serve our students, we partner very closely with families to understand and meet the needs of every child.
-Working collaboratively with students, parents, teachers, coaches and child development experts, we serve our community by providing a positive, enriching environment that will help every student reach their highest academic potential.
+Working collaboratively with students, parents, teachers, coaches, and child development experts, we serve our community by providing a positive, enriching environment that will help every student reach their highest academic potential.

 St. Vrain Anti-Discrimination Policies